Things NOT To Do When Buying a Home

 3) DO NOT omit debt or liabilities from your loan application

-You may think by not listing any other financial debt or liabilities will help your loan application, you are WRONG!
+You may think by not listing any other financial debt or liabilities will help your loan application, but you are WRONG!

 4) DO NOT originate any inquiries into your credit